DrC0ns0le/RTXVideoProcessor/README.md

 # RTXVideoProcessor

 This CLI tool allows you to take any H.264/H.265 MP4/MKV file, and using the NVIDIA RTX Video SDK, apply Video Super Resoltion(VSR) and TrueHDR (SDR to HDR) processing to the video, and output a Main10 HEVC file with the processed video.
 Refer to NVIDIA RTX Video SDK documentation for more information.
+[RTX Video SDK](https://developer.nvidia.com/rtx-video-sdk)

 The pipeline processes the video on the GPU for zero-copy processing.
 All audio/subtitles are copied verbatim without transcoding.
 Based on my experience, at p7 preset, my RTX 4070 processes the video at around ~2x real-time speed for a 1080p input, and ~3-5x real-time speed for p4 preset.
 However, I noticed that at p4 preset, there seems to be occasional stutters in the output video.
 Any help with this would be greatly appreciated.